newsbg

 "I like to just make a good plan and really stick to it.
 That's how I keep my consistency in my daily routine.
 And that is what I need.
 Because that consistency is a bit of a weakness for me.
 It's hard to keep that going throughout the whole year.
 If I don't have that plan to hold onto, it's so hard for me mentally to stay on it and to keep my belief habits." (thestar.com, 31 Jan 2022)

 British Formula One driver Lewis Hamilton.
-(Athlete, 09 Feb 2023)
+(Athlete, December 2025)

-He became the first speed skater representing Canada to win gold in the 10,000m at the Olympic Winter Games by claiming victory in the event at the 2018 Games in Pyeongchang.
-(SportsDeskOnline, 09 Nov 2022; speedskating.ca, 03 Feb 2022)
+- He became the first speed skater representing Canada to win 10,000m Olympic gold, when triumphing at Pyeongchang 2018 (SportsDeskOnline, 09 Nov 2022; speedskating.ca, 03 Feb 2022)

 FATHERHOOD